Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-In the code above dsn stands for "data source name"" which is often the folder containing the spatial data – this was pre-specified when you set your working directory – and then the text in "" following the comma is the name of the file required.
+In the code above dsn stands for "data source name" which is often the folder containing the spatial data – this was pre-specified when you set your working directory – and then the text in " " following the comma is the name of the file required.
 There is no need to add a file extension.
 The file contains the borough population and the percentage of the population engaging in sporting activities, and was taken from the file "active-people-survey-participation" available from
 [data.london.gov.uk](http://data.london.gov.uk/datastore/package/active-people-survey-participation).
 The boundary data is from the OS Opendata Scheme: http://www.ordnancesurvey.co.uk/oswebsite/opendata/ .